Scroll down to view the sponsor giveaway and enter for your chance to win!

 Anger can get set off by the simplest things when they pile up.
-Child A fusses every time you are working through math together, child B won’t sit still during read aloud time and child C lost his shoe again and we are running late for co-op again.
+Child A fusses every time you are working through math together, child B won’t sit still during the read-aloud time and child C lost his shoe again and we are running late for co-op again.

 But, when we are consistent with prayer and time in the Word we start to become aware of the physical and emotional cues before lashing out at our children.

-Where does this strength come from?
-Strength to resist the urge comes from the moment we took to read our bible and hide His Word within the innermost parts of our heart.
+Where does our strength as parents come from?
+The strength to resist the urge comes from the moment we took to read our bible and hide His Word within the innermost parts of our hearts.
 The anger is a bubbling, steaming, overwhelming fury that wants to detonate accusations against our children.
 It is the enemy of joy, but God is there with us.
 His Word rises up and then joy and peace win.

 “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.” –James 1:2-4 (NKJV)

 My friend, the Joy of the Lord is yours for the taking!
 Grab it!
 Hold on to it!
 Passionately interlace it with certainty in Christ and all those dreams you once had as a little girl, you may just see some become a reality.
-At the least His peace will rein and the feelings of failure will fade.
+At the least, His peace will reign and the feelings of failure will fade.

-How do you overcome when you feel like you’re failing?
+What do you do when you feel like you’re failing as a parent?

 Make sure to sign up here and have the series posts and giveaways delivered straight to your inbox!